Electroconvulsive therapy: Effects and adverse effects

+In a conversation between Psychiatric Apologist, Awais Aftab, UK Psychiatrist, Samei Huda, stated "We also have little idea of the frequency of persistent and/or severe cognitive impairment after electroconvulsive therapy which is a serious gap in knowledge."

 Aside from effects on the brain, the general risk for adverse effects stemming from ECT are similar to those of brief general anesthesia; a Surgeon General of the United States's report stated that there are "no absolute health contraindications" to its use.
 Immediately following treatment, the most common adverse effects are confusion and memory loss.
 Some patients experience muscle soreness after ECT.
 Other common adverse effects of ECT include headache, jaw soreness, nausea, vomiting, and fatigue.
 These side effects are transient and respond to treatment.
 There is evidence and rationale to support giving low doses of benzodiazepines or lower doses of general anesthetics, which induce sedation but not unconsciousness, to patients to reduce the likelihood of adverse effects of ECT.
 Severe adverse cardiac events occur in between one in forty and, maximally, one in fifteen patients administered ECT.

 While there are no absolute contraindications for ECT, there is an increased risk for patients who have unstable or severe cardiovascular conditions or aneurysms; who have recently had a stroke; who have increased intracranial pressure (for instance, due to a solid brain tumor); who have severe pulmonary conditions; or who are generally at high risk for adverse effects from anesthesia.

 In adolescents, ECT is highly efficient for several psychiatric disorders, with few and relatively benign adverse effects.
+In China, researchers identified 68% of ECT recipients (ages 12–17) experienced "acceptable" side effects of "memory loss" without tracking how long "memory loss" or what kind of "memory loss" was experienced.

+High-resolution magnetoencephalography (MEG) imaging shows that ECT caused a significant increase in loudness dependence of auditory evoked potentials (LDAEP) after ECT, means that when listening to sound that get progressively louder the brain's electrical responses get unusually or disproportionately large indicating the individual becomes more sensitive to sound during and after ECT.

+Electroconvulsive therapy increases "aperiodic activity".
+Increased aperiodic activity impairs the brain's capacity to filter unnecessary sensory input, sustain balance, and coordination.

+Two years after ECT, the structures which were "enlarged" immediately after ECT are significantly reduced in size below what they were before ECT, indicating a significant decrease in gray matter volume.
+A significant decrease in gray matter volume is a primary indicator of brain atrophy.

+A retrospective study of 20 years of US Medicare funded ECT recipients identified that ECT recipients who had ten or more ECT treatments were more than twice as likely to subsequently develop Amyotrophic Later Sclerosis (ALS), before age 65 and triple the likelihood of developing it after age 65 compared to those receiving no ECT.